-Your weekly certification can be filed online at labor.idaho.gov/claimantportal.
-The Claimant Portal is operational seven days a week, 24 hours a day, including holidays.
+You can file your weekly certification online on the labor.idaho.gov/claimantportal.
+The Claimant Portal is available 7 days a week, 24 hours a day, including holidays.

 Your claim will start with the Sunday of the week in which you first file your claim.